Where to Camp in Moab: Best Free Dispersed and Paid Campsites

 First-come first serve: Mid-May to Mid-June and October through December

-Reservations: Available between June and September on a 6-month rolling basis
+Reservations: Available between June and September on a six-month rolling basis

-If you find yourself in Moab in the middle of summer, expect temperatures to be sweltering.
-Your best bet to escape the heat is to head east of Moab up into the La Sal mountains.
+Whenever I visit Moab in the middle of summer, I know I can expect temperatures to be sweltering.
+During this time of year, my best bet to escape the heat is to head east of Moab up into the La Sal mountains.

 Moab BLM Campgrounds

-• Closest to Moab, UT is Goose Island Campground which has 20 first-come, first-served individual sites, is on the river, and has cell service or 3G access.
+• Closest to Moab, UT is Goose Island Campground which has 19 individual sites, is on the river, and has cell service or 3G access.

-• About 30 minutes away from Moab, Big Bend Recreation Site has a number or campsites in the Colorado River Canyon.
-All individual campsites are first come, first serve and many are right on the river.
+• About 30 minutes away from Moab, Big Bend Recreation Site has a number of campsites right along the water in the Colorado River Canyon.

-• Also 30 minutes from Moab, Horsethief Campground is on the road to Dead Horse Point State Park and the Island in the Sky area of Canyonlands and has 85 individual first-come, first-served campsites.
+• Also 30 minutes from Moab, Horsethief Campground is on the road to Dead Horse Point State Park and the Island in the Sky area of Canyonlands.
+It has 83 individual campsites.

-• Nearby the Jaycee Park Campground, the William’s Bottom Campground has 17 first-come, first-served, individual campsites.
+• Nearby the Jaycee Park Campground, the William’s Bottom Campground has 17 individual campsites.
+This is a good alternative if Jaycee Park fills up and you still want to be close to Wall Street and Corona Arch.

-During the busy season, these campgrounds will be full by noon, so make sure you arrive early to snag a spot.
+During the busy season (April to October), these campgrounds will be full by noon, so arrive early to snag a spot.
+Your best bet is to arrive on Sunday or Monday and avoid showing up on Friday.

 Unlike other dispersed BLM camping in Southern Utah, these BLM sites are not free.
 Individual sites generally cost around $20 per night.
 Check out this handy map of all BLM campgrounds near Moab.

-Campsites can be expensive and can add up quickly, especially if you’re planning a long trip.
+Campsites can be expensive and can add up quickly.
+When I’m planning a long trip in my van, I try to stay in free campsites to minimize costs.

-Use our ultimate guide to finding free campsites to help you find an awesome free campsite during your next trip to Moab.
+Use my ultimate guide to finding free campsites to help you find an awesome dispersed campsite during your next trip to Moab.

 Sprinter van parked at free dispersed campsite overlooking La Sal mountains in Moab